F Glossary (Non-Normative)

 - A member of a set of identifiers used for the organization, control

-- A data type in SGML and XML for raw data that does not include
+- A SGML/XML data type for raw data which does not include markup or

-entity references.
-These are expanded by an XML processor before the
+references.
+These are expanded by an XML processor before the attribute

 Character or expression depth